legendfiras/arez/README.md

 - Responsive design for all device sizes
 - Property listings and collaborations
-- Contact form with social media integration
+- Contact methods with social media integration
 - Admin dashboard

 ## Getting Started